ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 **Charcoal color** is sometimes called graphite or anthracite color.
 For some people it's a dusky shade associated with **coal made of wood** or hard, mined coal and other sedimentary rocks.
 In HEX color code charcoal is known as #364135, in RAL - 7016.
 Charcoal is a **unique mixture** of grey and black.

-Charcoal color is very intriguing.
+Charcoal is a very intriguing color.
 Why is it so popular?
 It is very close to black, however it is noticeably brighter.
 It's one of the darkest tones of gray - and this feature makes it special.

 Although this type of color recently became very popular, it might be quite difficult to use in interior arrangement.
 Combining **charcoal with other home decor elements** should be done very carefully and skillfully.
 The reason for that is the fact that a color that is too dark can easily overwhelm a room.
 Charcoal works best in spacious and well illuminated interiors.
-If the room is quite small, it does not mean that you should avoid the color.
+If the room is quite small, however, it does not mean that you should avoid the color.
 In this case instead of painting the walls it is better to use charcoal accessories.

 If your home is spacious but you have no idea how to use charcoal - refer to the help of a specialist.
 Contact a competent person, explain them what exactly you expect and **wait for a project fitted for your needs.** This solution is becoming increasingly popular among those who want to use charcoal color in their homes.